backstage/backstage/docs/features/software-catalog/extending-the-model.md

 #### New Backend

-To them use your custom processor, you'll need to add the module to your backend as well as integrate your module with the catalog plugin.
+To use your custom processor, you'll need to add the module to your backend as well as integrate your module with the catalog plugin.

 ```ts title="plugins/catalog-backend-module-foobar/src/index.ts"
 import {